u3560670/1340-Group-Project/README.md

 Seventh function is Table setting.
 It can set or reset the numbers of table from 0 to 20 and the size of the table from 0 to 2147483647.

 Input/output specifications:
 User always input the correct input.
 For table booking function, user need to input the name in capital letter.
+For output, there will be a "Booking.txt" after the table booking function is executed.

 Compilation and Execution Instructions:
 After the user input the value, they have to press "enter" to execute the program.